 Useful Careers Advice Links

-UK government sources
+UK government sources of information

-The National Careers Service offers detailed careers information for translators, including a job profile; work activities; working hours and conditions; income; entry requirements; training and development; skills, interests and qualities; and opportunities.
+The National Careers Service offers detailed careers advice for translators, including a job profile; work activities; working hours and conditions; income; entry requirements; training and development; skills, interests and qualities; and opportunities.
 However, the section on job market information is very general and probably not very helpful for translators.

-HM Revenue and Customs provides excellent in-depth information on all aspects of running your own business.
+In addition, HM Revenue and Customs provides excellent in-depth information on all aspects of running your own business.
 The guide covers subjects such as starting up, business plans, which legal structure to choose, working from home, registering your business, tax and national insurance, record keeping and much more.
 Most importantly, don’t miss their comprehensive guide on self-employment.

 - Is self-employment the correct careers choice for you?